solid-lines/dhis2-metadata-checkers/README.md

 This script checks if a program indicator has a expression.

 # check-organisationUnitOpeningDateAndClosedDate.py
-This script checks if an organization unit has coherent opening and closed dates (i.e. search for closedDate in the future or openingDate later than the closedDate)
+This script checks if an organization unit has coherent opening and closed dates (i.e. search for closedDate in the future or openingDate later than closedDate)